git-wmeister/learn-DevTools/GitAndGitHub/gitcmdlets.md

 You can view all of your settings and where they are coming from using:

 `git config --list --show-origin`
-* sdfjad
-file:C:/Program Files/Git/etc/gitconfig diff.astextplain.textconv=astextplain
+*file:C:/Program Files/Git/etc/gitconfig diff.astextplain.textconv=astextplain*
-file:C:/Program Files/Git/etc/gitconfig filter.lfs.clean=git-lfs clean -- %f
+*file:C:/Program Files/Git/etc/gitconfig filter.lfs.clean=git-lfs clean -- %f*
-... snap ...
+*... snap ...*
-file:C:/Users/MeisterW/.gitconfig       user.email=meister.wilhelm@hotmail.de
-file:C:/Users/MeisterW/.gitconfig       user.name=wmeister-fj
+*file:C:/Users/MeisterW/.gitconfig       user.email=meister.wilhelm@hotmail.de*
+*file:C:/Users/MeisterW/.gitconfig       user.name=wmeister-fj*
-... snap ...
+*... snap ...*
-file:C:/Users/MeisterW/.gitconfig       init.defaultbranch=main
-file:.git/config        branch.main.remote=gh-learn-DevTools
+*file:C:/Users/MeisterW/.gitconfig       init.defaultbranch=main*
+*file:.git/config        branch.main.remote=gh-learn-DevTools*
-... snap ...
+*... snap ...*
-file:.git/config        branch.main.merge=refs/heads/main *
+*file:.git/config        branch.main.merge=refs/heads/main*

 The first thing you should do when you install Git is to set your user name and email address.

 `git config --global user.name "Wilhelm Meister"`

 `git config --global user.email meister.wilhelm@hotmail.de`
 Again, you need to do this only once if you pass the --global option, because then Git will always use that information for anything you do on that system.
 If you want to override this with a different name or email address for specific projects, you can run the command without the --global option when you’re in that project.